 New York City Worker’s Comp Claims Attorney

-If you’ve been injured at work, whether or not you have a good relationship with your employer, you may need a law firm to help you get the money compensation you are entitled to under the law in your particular state.
+If you’ve been injured at work in New York, whether or not you have a good relationship with your employer, you may need a law firm to help you get the money compensation you are entitled to under the law in your particular state.
 Typically, but not always, you may first look to receive compensation your employer’s workers’ compensation insurance.
 In some occasions you may also be able to sue for damages caused by your injuries against an individual, company, or municipality other than your employer.

 An experienced law firm will know how to look for additional means of compensation, from manufacturers and sellers of defective products, or from owners, leaseholders or other occupiers of dangerous premises, or third parties that may have caused injuries without necessarily being your employer, or even coworkers.

 Although workers’ compensation can provide money and benefits to an injured worker, temporary disability and permanent disability payments are usually limited and don’t compensate the worker for things like pain and suffering.
 That’s why it’s important for injured workers to understand their rights to bring a case outside of the workers’ compensation system.

 Get Advice From An Experienced Personal Injury Lawyer

 If you are hurt at work in New York City, NY, there are some important things to be aware.
 Here are 5 steps to win your workers’ comp claim in New York:

 Always report any work injury or illness your doctor says is due to your job.
 Report the injury or illness to the HR department, your supervisor or the risk-management department when it occurs.
 You should get an incident report to fill out, and you obtain medical treatment.
 The longer you wait to document the incident as well as any injury suffered maybe held against you presenting your claim.